Rev 11

 gpg --verify $SOURCE_DIR/gvmd-$GVMD_VERSION.tar.gz.asc $SOURCE_DIR/gvmd-$GVMD_VERSION.tar.gz

-Make sure the signature from Greenbone Community Feed is good.
+Ensure that the signature from the Greenbone Community Feed is valid.

 gpg: Signature made Tue 03 Aug 2021 02:28:53 PM UTC